pxheim/zettelkasten/book-higginbotham-2021-principles-of-web-api-design.md

 Since an API most likely impacts everyone from business to tech to the customer, designing an API should therefore also involve the "whole company", or at least a multitude of representatives.

+The first step in ADDR is to identify digital capabilities.
+This should be done through job stories, which highlight the jobs to be done.
+These are written as WHEN X, I WANT TO Y, SO I CAN Z.